 “When you’re pursuing creative endeavors, there is always a certain amount of self-doubt,” says Derek.
 “You do it because you’re passionate about it, not because you want to get rich quick.”

 Once the brothers had established themselves in their respective fields, they teamed up to form their own children’s book brand, Hazy Dell Press.
-The imprint is named after their hometown of Hazel Dell, Wash.
+The imprint is named after their hometown of Hazel Dell, Washington.